Akhilesh-cloudguy/Akhilesh-cloudguy/README.md

 - 👋 Hi, I’m @Akhilesh-cloudguy
-- 👀 I’m interested in  cloud computing,app development, software engineering and etc
+- 👀 I’m interested in  cloud computing,app,Web  design&development, software engineering and etc
 - 🌱 I’m currently learning AWS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me mail me 👉📧akilesh120@gmail.com
+- 📫 How to reach me mail me 👉

 <!---
 Akhilesh-cloudguy/Akhilesh-cloudguy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.